ArctiqTeam/Holacracy-Constitution/Holacracy-Constitution.md

 ## Article 4: Power Shift

 By adopting this Constitution, the Ratifiers cede their power to govern and run the Organization into the rules and processes herein, except for any powers that the Ratifiers lack the authority to delegate.
-As a Partner, you may rely upon the authorities granted by this Constitution to the full extent the Ratifiers held such authorities before adopting it.
+As a Team Member, you may rely upon the authorities granted by this Constitution to the full extent the Ratifiers held such authorities before adopting it.

 ### 4.1 Authority of Role Leads